MASHUOA/HiTMaP/README.md

 ```

-After the whole identification process, we will get two types of sub-folders in the project folder:
+After the whole identification process, you will get two sub-folders within the project folder:

 ```r